bitst0rm-pub/Formatter/README.md

 Summary:

 - The `Reset` option is the exclusive method to exit any mode.
-- Clicking the same selected item will remove it.
+- Clicking on the same selected item will remove it from the list.
 - None of the modes will ever modify your Settings file.
 - The current mode is indicated on the status bar for your reference.

 ## Development:

 Starting from version 1.0.6, you now have the ability to create your own module for a third-party plugin that hasn't yet been integrated into Formatter.
 This allows you to extend your individual needs.
-In theory, you can use Formatter as a platform to convert _any_ form of text, as long as third-party plugins operate in a text-to-text manner, such as Text-to-QR code, text-to-ASCII image conversion.
+In theory, you can use Formatter as a platform to convert **_any_** form of text, as long as third-party plugins operate in a text-to-text manner, such as Text-to-QR code, text-to-ASCII image conversion.

 ### 1. Prerequisite:

-1. Create a config file specific to your third-party plugin.
+1. Create a config file specific to your third-party plugin _if needed_.
 Config files for third-party plugins must be placed in the following folder:

         Formatter > config